tianjialiu/FIRECAM/fire_inv/README.md

 ### 3. GFASv1.2
 Monthly NetCDF files (with daily timesteps) can be downloaded from the ECMWF server.
 However, this process is very intensive and requires a lot of storage space, since each file (per species, per month) is not compressed (347-384 MB).
 Several species can be downloaded together and saved to the same file, but I prefer to download each species as a separate file.
 Do not download all parameters to the same file, as ECMWF has a 30GB limit per request.
 After you download your files, running a simple netCDF compression for each file in a batch shell (.sh) script (`nccopy -d1 originalfile.nc newfile.nc`) can drastically reduce the file size (to \~3 MB!).

-You must first [register for a ECMWF account](https://apps.ecmwf.int/registration/).
-Then, install CDS API key and client and Python library following the instructions [here](https://confluence.ecmwf.int//display/WEBAPI/Access+ECMWF+Public+Datasets#AccessECMWFPublicDatasets-key).
 You must first [register for a CDS account](https://cds.climate.copernicus.eu/user/register?destination=%2F%23!%2Fhome).
+Then, install CDS API key and Python client following the instructions [here](https://confluence.ecmwf.int//display/WEBAPI/Access+ECMWF+Public+Datasets#AccessECMWFPublicDatasets-key).
  Then, install the CDS API key and client following the instructions [here](https://cds.climate.copernicus.eu/api-how-to).
 Note that GFAS is no longer available from the previous ECMWF API.

 I wrote a Python script to automate download requests from the CDS API (`GFAS_CDS.py`), which can be found in `code/downloads/`.